-Critical Studies 1
+Critical Studies 1: Imaging Technologies

-On successful completion of this course, students will be able to:
+On successful completion of the course students will be able to:

-2. demonstrate developed skills in the analysis of visual art and culture.
+2. Demonstrate developed skills in the analysis of visual art and culture.

-3. demonstrate developed skills in researching the visual arts.
+3. Demonstrate developed skills in researching the visual arts.

-4. demonstrate developed skills in communicating about visual arts, in both written and verbal forms.
+4. Demonstrate developed skills in communicating about visual arts, in both written and verbal forms.

-Lecture: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term